choojun/choojun.github.io/wsl.md

 ~~~

 ### E2.
 Setup Operating System Environment
-1. Reboot/terminate Ubuntu in WSL, and run the following commands from Ubuntu with user sudoer, i.e., NOT the created hduser.
+1. Reboot/terminate Ubuntu in WSL, and run the following commands from Ubuntu with user hduser ~~i.e., NOT the created hduser but tarumt~~

 2. Check if ssh has been installed
 ~~~